AutomatedAlchemy/Language-Model-Toolkit/README.md

 # Getting Started

-## Getting Started
+## 1. Install the Required Dependencies

+Before you begin, make sure to install the necessary dependencies listed in the `requirements.txt` file.
+You can do this using `pip`.
+Open your terminal or command prompt, navigate to the project directory, and run the following command:
+    pip install -r requirements.txt

+This command will install all the required packages for your project.

+## 2. Configure Environment

+1. Rename `.env.example` to `.env`.
-    1.Rename .env.example to .env, insert the path of you local language models (ex.: "..\text-generation-webui-main\models") and/or insert your OpenAI token.
+2. Insert the path of your local language models (e.g., `..\text-generation-webui-main\models`) and/or insert your OpenAI token.

+## 3. Start the Local Language Model Server

-    2.Manually launch the llm.api.py to run in the background and serve models.
+Manually launch the `llm.api.py` to run in the background and serve local language models.

+## 4. Run Your Project

-    3.Run your project by execute the main.py file (ensure llm.api.py is active for local LLM support).
+Run your project by executing the `main.py` file (ensure `llm.api.py` is active for local LLM support).
 This will print out all available models (local and OpenAI).

+## 5. Custom Projects

-    3.To start a custom project, it's recommended to begin by implementing and experimenting in the main.py file.
+To start a custom project, it's recommended to begin by implementing and experimenting in the `main.py` file.

-    NOTES:
-    When executing the main.py file all available models (OPENAI and local) will be printed.
-To use a model, insert its name into the "cls_llm_host_interface" class!
+Pick a model, by inserting its name into the "cls_llm_host_interface" class!

-## Project Execution

 # Contributing